Sustained Release tablets containing indapamide (pronounced in-dap-a-mide)

 Feeling nervous or anxious.

-Feeling sick or having an upset stomach, having an uncomfortable feeling after eating, vomiting or constipation.
+Feeling sick or having an upset stomach, having an uncomfortable feeling after eating,

 Skin rashes or other allergic reactions.